-- It is the responsibility of all Supervisors and/or Department Managers to assure that all staff at Liberty University who will perform any excavations and/or trenching read and understand this document. - It is the responsibility of the Supervisor and/or Department Manager to assure that any project they are responsible for in which excavations and/or trenching operations are taking place that is greater than four feet in depth, or where underground utilities exist within 2 feet of the excavation/trenching area that there is a competent person at the site at all times while work activities are taking place.
+- Assuring that all staff at Liberty University who will perform any excavations and/or trenching read and understand this document. - Assure that any project which they are responsible for, in which excavations and/or trenching operations are taking place that is greater than four feet in depth, or where underground utilities exist within 2 feet of the excavation/trenching area that there is a competent person at the site at all times while work activities are taking place. - Assure that any personnel conducting trenching and/or excavations have completed the LU Trenching & Excavation Safety Training prior to performing this type of work activity.

-Health & Environmental Safety (HES):
+Environmental Health & Safety (EHS):

-HES will provide technical support, competent person and awareness level training, and oversight of this program.
-Involvement by HES does not relieve the departments, supervisors, or contractors of their individual responsibilities.
-HES responsibilities for this program include:
+EHS will provide technical support, competent person and awareness level training, and oversight of this program/policy.
+Involvement by EHS does not relieve the departments, supervisors, or contractors of their individual responsibilities.
+EHS responsibilities for this program/policy include:

-- > Developing, implementing, and administering the program. - > Training on all aspects of the program requirements and maintaining centralized records. - > Serving as a technical resource. - > Providing guidance on the selection of protective systems. - Evaluating the overall effectiveness of the program on a periodic basis and making appropriate changes as needed to assure the safety of personnel
+- > Developing, implementing, and administering the program/policy. - > Training on all aspects of the program/policy requirements and maintaining centralized records. - Serving as a technical resource. - > Providing guidance on the selection of protective systems. - Evaluating the overall effectiveness of the program/policy on a periodic basis and making appropriate changes as needed to assure the safety of personnel.